Treatment of bladder pain syndrome and interstitial cystitis: a systematic review | Canada Hyperbarics Skip to main content

 What They Found

 Out of 356 articles reviewed, 13 were included in the analysis.
 The interventions studied included instillation of hyaluronic acid, botulinum toxin A, intravesical lidocaine, and hyperbaric chamber treatments, among others.
-However, the review found no single treatment with at least two randomized controlled trials to establish a best approach for BPS/IC.
+However, the review found no single treatment with at least two randomised controlled trials to establish a best approach for BPS/IC.

 What This Means for Canadian Patients

-For Canadian patients with bladder pain syndrome/interstitial cystitis, this review highlights the current lack of a universally accepted or standardized treatment.
+For Canadian patients with bladder pain syndrome/interstitial cystitis, this review highlights the current lack of a universally accepted or standardised treatment.
 Patients may encounter a variety of approaches, reflecting the ongoing challenge in finding effective and consistent therapies for this condition.

 Canadian Relevance